How to Use Google Keyword Planner

 It even gives you a choice to search the entire website or a specific page.
 After entering the URL, click Get Results.

 This option is perfect for looking at what your competitors are doing and finding ideas from their keywords.
-Just enter their website URL and see the keywords they’re working on.
+Just enter their website URL and see the keywords they’re coming up for.

-Once you click the Get Results button, Google Keyword Planner will bring up results using the URL or the keywords you entered and suggest lots of new keyword ideas.
+Once you click the Get Results button, Google Keyword Planner will bring up results using the URL or the keywords you entered and suggest many new keyword ideas.

-For example, when we entered Google Analytics as our search term, the tool showed us 816 keyword ideas available.
-It also suggests other keyword ideas you can add to broaden your search results.
+For example, when I entered Google Analytics as my search term, the tool showed me 816 keyword ideas.
+It also suggested other keyword ideas to add to broaden my results.

 For each keyword shown by Google Keyword Planner, you’ll see four metrics: